Schomburgk's deer: Extinction

 Commercial production of rice for export began in the late-19th century in Thailand, leading to the loss of nearly all grassland and swamp areas on which this deer depended.
 Intensive hunting pressure at the turn of the century restricted the species further until it became extinct.

-The wild population of Schomburgk's deer is thought to have died out because of overhunting by 1932, with the last captive individual being killed in 1938.
-The species was listed as extinct in the 2006 IUCN Red List of Threatened Species.
-However, some scientists consider this species to be still extant.
+The wild population of Schomburgk's deer is thought to have died out because of overhunting by 1932, with the last captive individual, an animal living at a temple in Samut Sakhon, being killed in 1938 by a drunk man.

-In 1991, antlers were discovered in a Chinese medicine shop in Laos.
-Laurent Chazée, an agronomist with the United Nations, later identified the antlers from a photograph he took as coming from Schomburgk's deer.
+The species was listed as extinct in the 2006 IUCN Red List of Threatened Species, however some scientists consider this species to still be extant.

+Evidence for the continued survival of the Schomburgk's deer came in February of 1991 when Laurent Chazée, an agronomist with the United Nations, photographed a set of antlers on display in a Chinese medicine shop, located in the Phongsali province of Laos.
+Given the antlers' unique, basket-like shape, Chazée identified them as belonging to a Schomburgk's deer, and further analysis of the antlers through Chazée's photos showed they had come from a recently killed animal.

-Only one mounted specimen is known to exist, which currently resides in Paris's Muséum national d'Histoire naturelle after living in the zoo there until 1868.
+Only one mounted specimen is known to exist, which currently resides in the Muséum national d'Histoire naturelle in Paris, France, after living in a zoo there until 1868.